 Many choose to work with tailored investment companies.
 A property investment company will generally have a bank of well-researched assets and will help to link the individual with the investment best suited to their circumstances.

-Additionally, property investment companies will help find legal representation and after-sales support.
+Additionally, property investment companies can help you find legal representation and they’ll provide after-sales support.

 Types of Property Investment

 There are several ways in which a beginner can break into the property market in the UK.
 The options will depend entirely on the amount of capital you have to begin your journey and how ‘hands-on’ you intend to be throughout the process.

 Buy-to-let is the most common form of property investment in the UK.
 As the name suggests, an investor will purchase a residential or commercial property and lease it to tenants who will pay a monthly rental fee.

 This is considered the least risky option.
 Providing the area is well researched, the property should generate a healthy, regular income.
 However, those new to investing should be aware that buy-to-let is considered a long-term strategy, and therefore unsuitable for those looking to make immediate returns.

 On the other hand, many investors choose the buy-to-sell option, giving much faster returns.
 However, this option requires a very hands-on approach and is considered to have slightly more risk attached.
 Drops in the market where a quick turnaround is needed can cause the landlord to lose money on the property.

 An alternative type of property investment comes in the form of a Real Estate Investment Trust (REIT).
 This allows individuals to buy into property investment companies that are listed on official stock exchanges.

 In these circumstances, the money is pooled together to invest in various forms of property.
 The income is paid to the investors in the form of dividends.
 REIT’s can be a great way to diversify investment income, but again are only suitable for those who are content with a long-term strategy.